7 questions, 7 answers – effective email marketing

 - Can the email be read easily and skimmed?
 Check for space, use of pictures and text.

 - Does the email include too many pictures?
-Depending on the speed of the internet, downloading pictures might take a while.
+Depending on the speed of the internet, downloading images might take a while.

 - If you direct your contacts to a landing page, does it scale for a smart device?